cppitems/cppitems/items/001/item.md

 ### IDE integration
 Both tools clang-format and clang-tidy are integrated into the language server *clangd* which is available for many IDEs via a plugin.

+> Examples for problems not detectable by the linter?

 ## Sanitizers
 Many error-prone situations can be detected using linting.
 But many unwanted situations can only be detected during runtime, i.e., for a specific execution.
-To capture such unwanted situations, clang (and gcc) offer *sanitizers* which can be enabled at compile time produce a *instrumented* binary which then reports problems and associated debug information during run time.
+To capture such unwanted situations, clang (and gcc) offer *sanitizers* which can be enabled at compile time produce an *instrumented* binary which then reports problems and associated debug information during run time.
 Enabling sanitizers typically leads to a slowdown and increased memory consumption.

+> Major difference between compile time (linting) and run time (sanitizers) checks?

 ### Memory errors
 The AddressSanitizer (ASAN) detects problems related to memory access like *out-of-bounds* access and also contains a